Venopacman/association_rules_practice/README.md

 # association_rules_practice

-Practice related to "Assiciation Rules" report for a machine learning seminar in HSE, Intelligent Data Analysis
+Practice related to "Association Rules" report for a machine learning seminar in HSE, Intelligent Data Analysis